 For corporate shareholders and directors: Copy of parent company registration documents such as Certificate of Incorporation and Articles of Association

-Opening a Representative Office (RO) is a suitable option for foreign companies who wish to explore opportunities in Hong Kong and the surrounding regions, before making large investments.
+Opening a Representative Office (RO) is a suitable option for foreign companies who wish to explore opportunities in Hong Kong and the surrounding regions, before making large investments and setting up a company in Hong Kong.
 A Representative Office is considered a promotion and liaison office and must restrict itself to conducting such activities only.
 A Representative Offices have no legal status and cannot conduct any profit generating business activities.

 A Representative Office has no legal standing or recognition and the parent company bears implicit liability for all the actions of the Representative Office.

 Generally, the name of the Representative Office must match the name of the overseas parent company.
 However, if the name is already in use in Hong Kong, the overseas company will need to adopt another name for the Representative Office in Hong Kong.